Ayush0802/OMNetpp-Client-Server-Communication/OMNetpp-P2P-Communication/README.md

-# CSL3080 Assignment-3
+# P2P Networkings

 ## Objective
-The objective of this assignment is to Utilize OMNeT++ Discrete Event Simulator to simulate remote program execution, where each task is divided into x subtasks, each with ID i, which is randomly generated.
+The objective is to Utilize OMNeT++ Discrete Event Simulator to simulate remote program execution, where each task is divided into x subtasks, each with ID i, which is randomly generated.
 Each subtask with ID i is sent to the client with ID i%N, where N is the total number of clients in the network.
 For this assignment, focus on executing a simple task, like finding the maximum element in an array.
 Given an array of k elements, the client divides it into approximately x equal parts, where k/x ≥ 2.

 ## Network (p2p)
 - **Methodology:** We used the CHORD protocol to setup our connection.
 If simple ring shaped topology is used then each client will take O(n) in worst case to send a message to another client.
 But using CHORD protocol it is reduced to log(n).
 CHORD defines the connection of each client by a simple formula that is [n+2^(i-1)] % m.
 It also defines the max connections that a client will make that is p = ceil(log(m)).
 Here m = total clients, n = client id, i = [1,p].
 This topology is very efficient and can handle millions of node.